 The following documents have to be received along with the application form and an application fee:

-- 1. Attested Bachelor's Degree, transcripts and certificates from the country where the certificate is issued. - 2.
-Copy of student's passport (valid for at least 6 months),
+- Attested Bachelor's Degree, transcripts and certificates from the country where the certificate is issued - 2.
+Copy of student's passport (valid for at least 6 months) - 3.
+Police clearance

 Master Degree Regular Entry Requirements: